Preventing GBS in Pregnancy

 When does the GBS swab happen?

-A culture test is typically done to determine if a woman is GBS positive or negative.
-At 35-37 weeks a woman’s rectum and vagina are swabbed with a Q-tip, which is then sent for culture.
-If the woman tests as GBS+, she’ll be given antibiotics during labour, or if her membranes break early.
+A routine culture test is typically done to determine if a woman is GBS positive or negative around 35-37 weeks gestation.
+The rectum and vagina of the pregnant woman are swabbed with a Q-tip, and then sent for culture.

 As I previously mentioned, the SOCG does not recommend re-testing moms who tested positive for GBS at the time of birth (although your Midwife may do so).
 Therefore, we need to be proactive about this and improve the vaginal microbiome before the GBS swab is done.